 Key Constraints and Force Multipliers

-It is a well documented economic phenomena (Solow Model) that technological progress alters the relationship between inputs and the output of goods and services and thus enabling increases in Labour’s capacity to produce.from work by the Nobel Economics Prize winner: Robert Solow
+The well documented in the economic phenomena (Solow Model) shows that technological progress alters the relationship between inputs and the output of goods and services.
+This enables increases in Labour’s capacity to produce.from work by the Nobel Economics Prize winner: Robert Solow

 In practical terms for construction projects ‘technological progress‘ means the following:

-Constraint 1: Traditional Methods for Infrastructure planning, assessment and monitoring will never be achieved with traditional procedures and workflows such old snooper trucks and rope-inspection teams.
+Constraint 1: Traditional Methods.
+Infrastructure planning, assessment and monitoring will never be achieved with traditional procedures and workflows such old snooper trucks and rope-inspection teams.

 Force multiplier 1: In order to multiply efforts and reduce costs, we need to work smarter rather than harder by leveraging technology —that is, we need to get more output with less input per UAV (drone).
 The only way to overcome above challenges is adopt modern technology like drones.

 Constraint 2: Drone pilots.
 The next constraint is – there simply are not enough drone pilots, and not enough time to train them.
-Not only that, drone pilot operated missions are inherently constrained by the fact that operator also has to concentrate on piloting.
+Drone pilot operated missions are inherently constrained by the fact that operator also has to concentrate on piloting.

 Force multiplier 2: Automation flights with a one-to-many relationship between operator and UAVs (drones) allows for significantly more output per human drone operator who could be operating a number of drones from a command centre.